 Sec.
-6. (a) If the state licensing agency determines that an applicant does not meet the qualifications set out in section 5 of this rule and does not accept the applicant as a manager trainee, the provisions in this section apply.
+6. (a) If the state licensing agency:

+- (1) determines that an applicant does not meet the qualifications set out in section 5 of this rule; and - (2) does not accept the applicant as a manager trainee;
-(b) The state licensing agency shall refer the applicant to the office of vocational rehabilitation services for other services.

-- (c) The state licensing agency shall notify an applicant in writing of the following: - (1) The specific grounds for the agency's determination that the applicant: - (A) does not meet the qualifications set out in section 5 of this rule; and

-(B) is not accepted as a manager trainee in the business enterprise program.
+- (b) The state licensing agency shall do the following: - (1) Refer the applicant to the office of vocational rehabilitation services for other services. - (2) Notify an applicant in writing of the specific grounds for the agency's determination that the applicant: - (A) does not meet the qualifications set out in section 5 of this rule; and - (B) is not accepted as a manager trainee in the BEP.